-These 23 toddler led activities will give you a little break without leaving that guilty feeling that comes with just handing them a screen!
+These 23 toddler activities will give you a little break without leaving that guilty feeling that comes with just handing them a screen!

 I have been having a heck of a time keeping my little one away from screens recently.
 I don’t know if it’s because I’m just so exhausted from 17 months of non-stop breastfeeding and night-time wake ups, but whatever it is, I’ve found myself giving in to a tremendous amount of screen time.

-Toddler Led Activities without Screens
+Easy Toddler Activities without Screens

 Contact Paper Activities